kyouryuukunn/renpy-ActionEditor/README.md

  * `camera_move`, `camera_moves`, `layer_move`, `layer_moves`, and `all_moves` can't play
    simultaneously within the same interaction.
 If multiple camera actions are called in the same interaction, only the last one will play out and earlier actions will be done instantenously before the last action is played.

+ * DOF is simulated using blur for layers, so note the back layer is often seen through the front layer.

  * By default, the `scene` and `hide` statements use the `master` layer or a specified layer.
    If you use 3D layers preferentially, write code like below: